slothdev/RepData_PeerAssessment1/PA1_template.md

 Dividing the NA rows by the number of days with NA rows gives us exactly **288**, which is the exact number of
 5-minute intervals per day.
-Since we already have the mean across all days for every 5-minute interval in the data frame **avgDaily**, we can re-use them to fill in the missing data.
+Since we already have the mean across all days for every 5-minute interval in the data frame **avgDaily**, our strategy for imputing the missing values simply re-uses the 5-minute interval means from **avgDaily** as fillers.

 3. Create a new dataset that is equal to the original dataset but with the missing data filled in.